ajs808/blockparty/README.md

-# Blockparty
+# Blockparty Marketplace

+## Overview

-Blockparty is a decentralized marketplace built on blockchain technology in solidity.
+Blockparty is a decentralized marketplace built on blockchain technology in Solidity.
 It allows users to buy and sell items securely using Ether (ETH).
+This document outlines the API, setup instructions, component descriptions, and user roles for the marketplace.

+## Setup Instructions

-## Foundry
+### Foundry Overview

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**